 If you love decorating eggs for Easter, but don’t like hard-boiling eggs that will go bad or start to smell in a few weeks, egg blowing is the answer!
-Blow out your eggs, saving their eggy insides to use up in recipes layer (such as a family frittata or quiche).
+Blow out your eggs, saving their eggy insides to use up in recipes later (such as a family frittata or quiche).
 This leaves you with hollow eggs with a shell that is still intact.
-This way your precious family-decorated eggs will last forever.
+This way your precious family-decorated, waste free Easter eggs will last forever.
 Easter decorations you can reuse every year!

 Here’s how to blow out an egg leaving the hollow shell intact.

-bowls, a needle or pin, a toothpick, a wooden or metal BBQ skewer, white eggs, tea towel
+You will need bowls, a needle or pin, a toothpick, a wooden or metal BBQ skewer, white eggs, and a tea towel.

 Shake the egg up to scramble the insides, or poke the needle in and out a few times to help break up the yolk.
 This will help it blow out of its shell.